PSO Window Functions

 Controlling the Window Events

-By default, the PSO Window module does not generate events to send to the PSO event module.
-Optionally, you can use the PsoWindowConfigureEvents() function to configure the module to output events when entering or exiting the active window range.
+By default, the PSO Window module does not send events to the PSO event module.
+Optionally, you can use the PsoWindowConfigureEvents() function to configure the module to output events when entering and/or exiting the active window range.
 Specify the desired behavior for the $eventMode argument by using the PsoWindowEventMode enumeration.

 Controlling the Window Output